Grants Open & Upcoming

 Welcomes applications from organisations undertaking projects that protect and retain the New Zealand landscape and its native flora, fauna and marine life.
 Preference is given to projects in the South Island of New Zealand.

-Applications are scheduled to open in May 2025.
+Applications are open 5 – 23 May 2025.

 Kingston Sedgfield Charitable Trust